harvard-dce/zoom-recording-ingester/README.md

 The current list of commands includes:

+##### `invoke create-code-bucket`

+Must be run once per setup.
+Will create an s3 bucket to which the packaged lambda code will be uploaded.
+Does nothing if the bucket already exists.
+The name of the bucket comes from `LAMBDA_CODE_BUCKET` in `.env`

 ##### `invoke create`

-Build the Cloudformation stack
+Build the Cloudformation stack.
+Default stack name is "zoom-ingester".
+Set `STACK_NAME` in `.env` for something different.

 ##### `invoke update`

-Apply template changes to the stack
+Apply template changes to the stack.

 ##### `invoke delete`

-Delete the stack
+Delete the stack.